List of Disney's Cinderella characters: Jaq and Gus

+In Cinderella films

-After Cinderella rescues Gus from a cage, he and Jaq are two of four mice that the Fairy Godmother transforms into stallions so that Cinderella can attend the ball, but return to normal at the stroke of midnight.
+In Cinderella, after Cinderella rescues Gus from a cage, he and Jaq are two of four mice that the Fairy Godmother transforms into stallions so that Cinderella can attend the ball, but return to normal at the stroke of midnight.
 Later, Jaq and Gus steal the key to Cinderella's room from Lady Tremaine so she can escape.
 They are last seen attending the wedding of Cinderella and Prince Charming.

 In Cinderella II: Dreams Come True, they and the mice move into the castle and Gus comes up with the idea to make the new book of stories to replace the old one.
 In Aim to Please, Jaq and Gus help Cinderella prepare for the ball and support her when she doubts herself.
 In Tall Tail, Jaq, feeling useless, wishes that he were a human, which the Fairy Godmother grants.
 He helps Cinderella and the others prepare for the fair before realizing that he liked being a mouse better and returns to normal.
 In An Uncommon Romance, he and the mice attempt to help Lucifer win the affections of the snobby female cat Pom-Pom in hopes that the cats will leave the mice alone.

 In Cinderella III: A Twist in Time, Gus and Jaq help the Fairy Godmother prepare for Prince Charming and Cinderella's anniversary party.
 After Lady Tremaine reverses time and makes the slipper fit Anastasia's foot, they help Cinderella search for Charming and witness Tremaine casting a spell on him to make him forget Cinderella and believe that he danced with Anastasia.
 Though they reclaim the wand from Tremaine, she has Cinderella arrested before she can lift the spell on Charming.
 Gus and Jaq convince Charming that Cinderella is the right girl through a song, "At the Ball".
 They later help Cinderella put on her wedding gown, but Tremaine sends them away and assigns Lucifer to drive them in a pumpkin carriage over a cliff.
 After escaping, Cinderella, Jaq, and Gus return to the palace and they attack the entrance guards to let her through to the wedding.
 They appear in the closing credits in a series of photos.